gait-tech/gaittoolbox/docs/source/data.rst

 Installation
 ^^^^^^^^^^^^
 #.
 Download `neura-sparse01.zip` from `Harvard Dataverse <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/9QDD5J>`_.
+Refer to :ref:`desc-base` for details.
 #.
 Extract to `data/neura-sparse01`
+#.
+If you want the raw recordings (not time aligned, and no calibration done), download `neura-sparse01-raw.zip` from the link above.
+Refer to :ref:`desc-raw` for details.

+.. _desc-base:

 Description (base)
 ^^^^^^^^^^^^^^^^^^
 <Subject ID>-Trial-<Movement Type>.<Extension>

-Note that imu, vicon, and step-detect are all aligned, and are with respest the world frame.
+Note that imu, vicon, and step-detect are all aligned (time-wise), and are with respect the world frame.

 imu
 """